1. DEBT SOLUTIONS

 Secured debt, like mortgages and car loans, isn’t a candidate for debt settlement.
 Debt settlement depends on negotiating with creditors to have them accept less than the full amount owed.
 If you default on a loan with collateral, the lender can just take possession of the collateral and sell it to get their money back.

 It’s common for people to have a mix of secured and unsecured debt.
-Debt settlement can still work in that case.
+Debt settlement could still work in that case.
 You simply separate the two types of debt and use debt settlement for the unsecured debts.
 Once the unsecured debts are settled, it could be easier to afford the payments on your secured debts.

 Debt Settlement Works Best if You Are Insolvent

 Being insolvent means the amount of your debt exceeds the value of your assets.
-Believe it or not, insolvency has a silver lining: It can wipe out a potential tax liability from canceled debt.
+Believe it or not, insolvency has a silver lining: It could wipe out a potential tax liability from canceled debt.

 Under most circumstances, the IRS treats canceled debt as income and you’d generally have to pay taxes on the amount that was forgiven.
 Those taxes would reduce the financial benefit of debt settlement.

 If you’re insolvent, though, you won't owe taxes on canceled debt.
 The IRS has a worksheet to help you figure out your situation.
 You can find the worksheet and more information on insolvency in IRS Publication 4681.
+Also, it’s a good idea to talk to a tax professional about your specific situation.

 Debt Settlement May Be Right if Your Credit Is Already Damaged